 \subsubsection{Merkle Trees}

-Merkle Trees, based on the work of Merkle~\cite{merkle1988digital}, are binary trees based on a hash function $h$ such that each node $i$ takes the value $h_i=h(h_{left(i)}\vert h_{right(i)})$ based on its left and right children.
-As long as the underlying hash function is collision-resistant then tamper resistance is guaranteed as modifying any node will result in a different root hash.
-This makes it possible to check the integrity of any data encoded as a leaf in the tree.
+Merkle Trees are binary trees based on a hash function $h$ such that each node $i$ takes the value $h_i=h(h_{left(i)}\vert h_{right(i)})$ based on its left and right children.
+Given that $h$ is collision-resistant, tamper resistance is guaranteed as modifying any node will result in a different root hash.
+This makes it possible to verify the integrity of any data encoded as a leaf in the tree.

 A history tree, following the work of Crosby and Wallach~\cite{crosby2009efficient}, grows from left to right and is used by systems like Certificate Transparency~\cite{laurie2014certificate}.

-This allows for logarithmic sized proofs that the log is append-only as new values (e.g., the hashes of new certificates in Certificate Transparency) are added to the log by a log server.
+This allows for logarithmic-sized proofs that the log is append-only as new values (e.g., the hashes of new certificates in Certificate Transparency) are added to the log by a log server.
 This addition results in a new Merkle tree and root hash, which is signed by the log server.
 Because the tree grows from left to right, it is then possible to efficiently verify that the new Merkle tree includes everything that was included in the old one, showing that it is append-only.
-Looking up specific certificates, however, requires linear sized proofs.
+Looking up specific certificates, however, requires linear-sized proofs.

-As shown by Chase and Meiklejohn~\cite{chase2016transparency} Certificate Transparency satisfies \textit{consistency} i.e., a potentially dishonest log server cannot get away with presenting inconsistent versions of the log to different parties, \textit{non-frameability} i.e., parties cannot blame the log server for misbehaviour if it has behaved honestly, and \textit{accountability} i.e., evidence can be used to implicate log servers that promised to include events but then did not.
-(Although no similar proof exists for other Merkle tree based systems, the same, or similar properties, are likely to hold for them as well.)
+As shown by Chase and Meiklejohn~\cite{chase2016transparency} the Certificate Transparency log satisfies \textit{consistency} i.e., a potentially dishonest log server cannot get away with presenting inconsistent versions of the log to different parties, \textit{non-frameability} i.e., parties cannot blame the log server for misbehaviour if it has behaved honestly, and \textit{accountability} i.e., evidence can be used to implicate log servers that promised to include events but then did not.